 Dr. Garrett’s favorite thing about dentistry is being able to give people a new smile.
 He finds no greater reward than handing a patient a mirror and watching them become emotional when they see their transformation.
 For patients who have suffered with poor dental health, their new look often causes their personality, which had been suppressed out of embarrassment, to come shining through.
 In this way, changing a smile really does change a life, and it is the most rewarding aspect of Dr. Garrett’s work with his patients.

-Our Hillsborough, NC dentist is married with four children.
+Dr. Garrett is married with four children.
 His wife is also a dentist (a prosthodontist), and so there is a good chance that at least one of their kids will follow suit in the profession.
 When Dr. Steve Garrett is not busy making smiles brighter, he enjoys biking, hiking, skiing, camping, eating lots of Mexican food and sushi (not usually together), and spending time with his family.